 This course is a practicum in which graduate students publish the print edition of Chatham's national literary journal, The Fourth River.
 All phases of the publishing process are addressed, with a special emphasis on editorial acquisitions and copy-editing.

-This course focuses on the art and craft of travel writing.
-Students will read and study contemporary travel writing and will be expected to generate creative work that illustrates a deep understanding of the literary tools available to writers in this genre.
+This is a multi-genre course that focuses on the art and craft of nature and environmental writing.
+Students will read and study contemporary nature and environmental writing, and will be expected to generate creative work that illustrates a deep understanding of the literary tools available to writers in this genre.

 The Summer Community of Writers is by far my best memory of graduate school so far, and it has blown pretty much every other workshop I've taken in the past out of the water.
 I hope I can experience it again in the future.